exams required to studymin uk

 • Flexibility: Mid-tier unis like Sussex accept slightly lower scores on retakes if paired with strong academics.

-• Conditional Offers: 20% of 2023/24 applicants received offers requiring improved scores via pre-sessional courses.
+• Conditional Offers: Roughly 20% of applicants receive initial offers requiring improved language scores, frequently achieved via summer pre-sessional English courses.

 Exam Retake Frequency Cost Score Improvement